 For the filling

 - 8 ripe peaches, peeled, pitted and sliced (instructions on how to easily peel peaches below - peeling them is optional but recommended)

-- ½ cup raw sugar
+- ½ cup granulated sugar, or brown sugar

 - A pinch of salt

 - 1 teaspoon ground cinnamon